ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 - Define and load snippets in your Neovim startup files using LuaSnip's `add_snippets` function.

-This article covers the Lua loader---I chose this approach because using dedicated snippet files with the Lua loader decouples your snippets from your Neovim startup configuration.
+This article covers the Lua loader---I recommend this approach because using dedicated snippet files with the Lua loader decouples your snippets from your Neovim startup configuration.
 This approach is "cleaner" and more modular than writing snippets directly in, say, your `init.lua` file.
 If you want to use the `add_snippets` function instead, see the documentation in `:help luasnip-api-reference`---most of this article will still be useful to you because the syntax for writing snippets is the same whether you load snippets with `add_snippets` or LuaSnip's loader.

-Here's how to **load snippets from Lua files**:
+Here's **how to load snippets from Lua files**:

-- Store LuaSnip snippets in regular Lua files with the `.lua` extension.
+- Store LuaSnip snippets in plain-text Lua files with the `.lua` extension.
   (The syntax for actually writing snippets is described soon.)
   The file's base name determines which Vim `filetype` the snippets apply to.
   For example, snippets inside the file `tex.lua` would apply to files with `filetype=tex`.